-The Memorandum of Understanding between the Port Authority of Savona, Costa Cruises and the city of Savona shapes Costa Cruises' commitment in education programmes (sponsorship, cooperation with local higher education, and provision of maritime stations for events dedicated to the local community).
+The Port Authority of Savona, the city and Costa Cruises bundle their forces cooperation with local higher education, and provision of maritime stations for events dedicated to the local community).
 This represents a starting point to improve dialogue with the local community.